bostxavier/Serial-Speakers/README.md

 ## Output

 The execution of the script displays on the standard output, as the text is being recovered, the average number of deletions/substitutions by episode your particular set of subtitles is causing in the annotated dataset.
-Deletions are signaled in the output file by an empty "<>" tag, and substitutions by an enclosing tag, for instance "\<Why\>".
+Deletions are signaled in the output file by an empty *"<>"* tag, and substitutions by an enclosing tag, for instance *"\<Why\>"*.
 You should expect a rather low number of deletions/substitutions.
 For information, with my own set of subtitles, I obtain the following average number of deletions/substitutions by episode (included punctuation issues, responsible for most of the differences):

   *Breaking Bad*
   ```